mems/calepin/Security/Privacy and identification/Privacy and identification.md

 ## Any data can contains private information

-Aka redacted, pixelated, unclassified, black box
+Aka redacted, pixelated, unclassified, black box, leak sensitive information

 Uploading a document can expose/leak private data.
 This data and metadata should be stripped if exposed publicly.